Topics: Collaboration, Design, Active Learning, Active Classroom, Teacher's Favorites, Well-Being, Educators

 When Robin Randall and Sylvia Kowalk of Legat Architects begin a project, inspiration abounds.

-Read MoreTopics: Insider, Design, Human Development, Active Classroom, Designer's Corner, Technology, Back-to-school, Teacher's Favorites, Thrive, Educators
+Read MoreTopics: Insider, Design, Human Development, Active Classroom, Designer's Corner, Technology, Back-To-School, Teacher's Favorites, Thrive, Educators

 How to Prevent Workplace Injuries and Improve Student Focus in 3 Easy Steps